cosmos/cosmos-sdk/x/gov/README.md

   `Abstain` votes.
 * The proportion of `Yes` votes, excluding `Abstain` votes, at the end of the voting period is superior to 1/2.

+For expedited proposals, by default, the threshold is higher than with a *normal proposal*, namely, 66.7%.

 #### Inheritance